Techtesh/AWS-CLF-C01-test/Questions.md

 ### A company wants to migrate its applications to a VPC on AWS.
 These applications will need to access on-premises resources.
 What combination of actions will enable the company to accomplish this goals?
 (Select TWO)

 - [ ] Use the AWS Service Catalog to identify a list of on-premises resources that can be migrated.
-- [ ] Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC.
+- [y] Build a VPN connection between an on-premises device and a virtual private gateway in the new VPC.
 - [ ] Use Amazon Athena to query data from the on-premises database servers.
-- [ ] Connect the company's on-premises data center to AWS using AWS Direct Connect.
+- [y] Connect the company's on-premises data center to AWS using AWS Direct Connect.
 - [ ] Leverage Amazon CloudFront to restrict access to static web content provided through the company's on-premises web servers.

 **[⬆ Back to Top](#table-of-contents)**

 ### A Cloud Practitioner must determine if any security groups in an AWS account have been provisioned to allow unrestricted access for specific ports.
 What is the SIMPLEST way to do this?
+GG
 - [ ] Review the inbound rules for each security group in the Amazon EC2 management console to check for port 0.0.0.0/0.
-- [ ] Run AWS Trusted Advisor and review the findings.
+- [y] Run AWS Trusted Advisor and review the findings.
-- [ ] Open the AWS IAM console and check the inbound rule filters for open access.
+- [ ] Open the AWS IAM console and check the inbound rule filters for open access. #m?
 - [ ] In AWS Config, create a custom rule that invokes an AWS Lambda function to review firewall rules for inbound access.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following security-related services does AWS offer?
 (Select TWO)

-- [ ] Multi-factor authentication physical tokens.
+- [y] Multi-factor authentication physical tokens.
-- [ ] AWS Trusted Advisor security checks.
+- [y] AWS Trusted Advisor security checks.
 - [ ] Data encryption.
 - [ ] Automated penetration testing.
 - [ ] Amazon S3 copyrighted content detection.